pawtograder/docs/docs/students/polls.md

 Your instructor may display a QR code or share a link during class:

 1. **Scan the QR code** with your phone camera, or **click the link** provided by your instructor
+2. The poll question and answer options will appear
-2. Select your answer(s) from the options displayed
+3. Select your answer(s) from the options displayed
-3. Submit your response
+4. Click **Submit** to send your response

 If the poll does not require login, you can respond immediately without signing in.